matuzo/HTMHell/hell/adventcalendar/2025/5/index.md

 Lastly, the `anchor` attribute will let you declaratively specify which element a popover or tooltip should be anchored to.
 Currently this is something you have to specify with CSS, but it can be much easier to reference an ID instead.
 Unfortunately [it's not supported yet](https://caniuse.com/mdn-html_global_attributes_anchor).

-## ARIA idref attributes
+## ARIA IDREF attributes

 All of which brings us to ARIA.
 ARIA is a set of attributes designed to add semantics, relationships and behaviors to HTML where the native elements and attributes fall short.
 They're not the first thing you should reach for, but there are many things where HTML alone can't express what you need.

-Many ARIA attributes are `idref` attributes that allow you to create explicit relationships between elements.
+Many ARIA attributes are `IDREF` attributes that allow you to create explicit relationships between elements.

 ### Descriptive relationships